mendersoftware/mender-docs/01.Getting-started/05.Standalone-deployments/docs.md

 it using a QEMU device, please make sure QEMU for the ARM architecture works, it is typically installed with the `qemu-system-arm` package.

-### Device storage and rootfs images
+### Disk and rootfs images

 You will need two images of different types.

-The first is an image file to flash to the entire storage of the device. `meta-mender` creates these files with a `.sdimg` suffix, so they are easy to recognize.
+The first is an image file to flash to the entire disk of the device. `meta-mender` creates these files with a `.sdimg` suffix, so they are easy to recognize.
 This file contains all the partitions of the given storage device, as